 • Injuries/trauma – car accident or on-the-job injury

 • Neck pain and lower back pain and stiffness worse with activity

 • Numbness and weakness in arms, hands, and fingers or legs.

 • Trouble walking, loss of balance, or weakness in hands or legs

 • Grinding sound/feeling in neck with movement

-• Strengthening and stretching weakened or strained muscles is usually the first treatment that is advised.
+• It is important to Strengthen and stretch weak or strained muscles.
+Usually this is the first treatment that is advised.

 • Your chiropractor may also use gentle neck traction techniques and joint mobilisations to help restore normal joint mechanics and improve posture.

-• Non-steroidal anti-inflammatory drugs (NSAIDs) can be helpful in addressing both pain and swelling, and may be prescribed for a number of weeks, depending on the specific problem will determine how long you will be prescribed the drugs for.
+• Taking Non-steroidal anti-inflammatory drugs (NSAIDs) can be helpful in addressing both pain and swelling.
+Depending on the specific problem will determine how long you will be prescribed the drugs for.

 • With careful use of heat, muscle cross-friction and other local therapies can help relieve symptoms.
 Surgery is only required in rare cases and to patients who have severe chronic pain that has not been relieved by other treatments.
 Cervical spondylosis tends to be a chronic (long-term) condition.
 But in most cases, it is not progressive.